twilio/workshop/docs/dynamic_apps.rst

    response.say("Hello TwilioCon")

 This methods adds a Say verb to the response.
-There are similar methods on the resonse object for Play, Gather, Record, and Dial.
+There are similar methods on the response object for Play, Gather, Record, and Dial.
 We've already covered these verbs in the previous sections.

 .. code-block:: python